vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 sampled-pitch queries remain byte-identical for divisions through 65,535, with the changed PerformanceModel compiled under AddressSanitizer and UBSan.

+### Remove duplicate visit and tick bookkeeping from SequenceVM

+Use try_emplace to record command and playlist visits while retrieving any earlier visit.
+This removes the separate lookup/insertion paths without changing which arrival kinds count as loops or how repeat state distinguishes visits.
+Source spans now reuse the executor's saturating tick calculation instead of repeating it locally.
+This removes 12 production lines and adds no new VM concepts.
+The full build and all 20 CTest targets pass, including finite repeats, inferred/declared loops, playlists, and source playback spans.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,